 Reminiscent of a previous installation by Adams titled Earth Wagons that presented a micro-model North American society fixed on leisure and entertainment, the Bruegel-Bosch Bus encapsulates the next whole world picture, a world in which reality and unreality, logic and fantasy, banality and sublimation of existence, form an inexplicable unity.

 This ‘bus’ is a Kubrickesque megalopolis made of icons symptomatic in present society and draws upon urban fantasies, phantasmagoric, post-apocalyptic landscapes, and a plethora of different times and cultures.
 Buildings from different epochs are aligned side by side and space becomes an imaginary territory where chaos prevails.

-In mid-April 2018 a new artwork by Kim Adams will be installed, adjacent to the Bruegel-Bosch Bus.
+In 2018 we installed a new artwork by Kim Adams, adjacent to the Bruegel-Bosch Bus.
 Donated by Adams, Artists’ Colony (Gardens), was created in 2012 and explores similar themes through HO scale model parts within a vitrine.

 Header Image: Kim Adams (Canadian b.
 1951), Bruegel-Bosch Bus, 1997-ongoing, sculpture-installation, 1960s Volkswagen bus, figurines, mixed media, Acquired with the assistance of the York Wilson Endowment Award at The Canada Council for the Arts, and with funds from The E. Muriel Baker Estate, The Russell Nelson Eden Estate, and the Walter and Duncan Gordon Foundation, 2001